Dunsink Observatory: History

-Dublin Mean Time, the official time in Ireland from 1880, was the mean solar time at Dunsink, just as Greenwich Mean Time (GMT) was the mean solar time at Greenwich Royal Observatory near London.
+Dublin Mean Time, the official time in Ireland from 1880, was the local mean time at Dunsink, just as Greenwich Mean Time (GMT) is the local mean time at Greenwich Royal Observatory near London.
 In 1916, Ireland moved to GMT.
 In 1936, Trinity College stopped maintaining the observatory and rented out the land.

-Éamon de Valera, who had driven the establishment of the DIAS in 1940, added a School of Cosmic Physics to it in 1947, partly in order to revive the observatory, for which it was given responsibility.
+Éamon de Valera, who had driven the establishment of the Dublin Institute for Advanced Studies (DIAS) in 1940, added a School of Cosmic Physics to it in 1947, partly in order to revive the observatory, for which it was given responsibility. Éamon de Valera's signature appears in Dunsink Observatory visitor book dated 13 January 1949.

 The named chair Andrews Professorship of Astronomy was associated with the directorship of Dunsink Observatory during the time that the observatory was part of Trinity College Dublin (TCD).

-By the late 20th century, the city encroached ever more on the observatory, which compromised the seeing.
-The telescope, no longer "state of the art", is now used mainly for public 'open nights'.
+By the late 20th century, the city encroached ever more on the observatory, increasing the atmospheric turbulence thus reducing the quality of the telescope's images.
+The telescope itself is no longer "state of the art", is now used mainly for public 'open nights'.

-The observatory is currently part of the Dublin Institute for Advanced Studies (DIAS).
-It provides accommodation for visiting scientists and is also used for conferences and public outreach events.
+The observatory is currently part of the DIAS.
+It is a research institute and regularly hosts visiting scholars and scientists, alongside various conferences and public outreach events.
 Public talks on astronomy and astrophysics are given regularly at the observatory by professional and amateur astronomers.
 Stargazing events are also held using the Grubb telescope.